AeroSpace and Defence Industries Association of Europe

 The Aerospace, Security and Defence Industries Association of Europe (ASD) is a trade association for the aerospace, defence and security industries in Europe.
-According to the organisation, it represents over 3,000 companies in 17 countries.
+According to the organisation, it represents over 4,000 companies in 22 countries.

 History

 The organisation was formed in 2004 through the merger of the Association of European Space Industry (Eurospace), European Association of Aerospace Industries (AECMA) and European Defence Industries Group (EDIG).

 Activities

 The organisation serves as a lobbying group and policy advocate for the industry within the European Union establishment, in particular the European Defence Agency, the European Union Aviation Safety Agency, as well as the European Union Agency for the Space Programme.

+It convinced the European Commission to consider most of the activities of the defence industry as sustainable according to the environmental, social, and governance criteria in the 2019 Sustainable Finance Disclosure Regulation.

 The organisation is responsible for maintaining the ASD-STE100 Simplified Technical English (STE) standards for aerospace technical documentation.